Navigating the UI

 - Look for stories with a gate indicator

-- Click the gate to review the agent's request
+- Click the gate to review the agent's request (deviation, missing secret, missing assets, etc.)

 Searching the Knowledge Base